dhinojosa/nfjs-architectural-patterns-security-deep-dive/README.md

 4. What do you like to do for zen?
    a.
 Swimming, Running, Hiking
    b.
 Reading, Gardening, Sewing, Kids
    c.
-Board Games, Video Games, Streaming
+Board Games, Video Games, Streaming Movies